-Expected revenue must be adjusted by removing the cost or basis of the animals purchased for resale from the amount of expected revenue on the FOR.
+Expected revenue must be adjusted by removing the cost or basis of the market animals on-hand at the beginning of the insurance period or purchased for resale from the amount of expected revenue on the FOR.
 The Market Animal and Nursery Inventory Report is used to document these numbers for the IFOR.